jasonbayton/11ty/_src/blog/2023/04/android-enterprise-in-android-14.md

 As these things tend to go, the likelihood now of major additions is slim, and so beta 1 marks a good opportunity to review what we're likely to see when Android 14 officially launches later this year.

 Given the amount of lower-level developer content, I'm not going to cover everything in the API docs targeted to Android 14, so this will be limited to only the notable items.
-That said, ready?
+That said, let's go!

 ## Persistent screen-on during provisioning